Hi, nice to see you!

 Response Types

-Generally, all API responses, as well as the POST and PUT bodies, are in JSON and follow the OData 4 definition.
+All API responses, along with the bodies of POST and PUT requests, are typically in JSON format and adhere to the OData 4 specification.

-The OData response wraps the actual data in the data field and adds additional metadata.
+In the OData response, the actual data is wrapped in the data field, accompanied by additional metadata.

-However, there are some cases where the API provides access to binary data, like PDFs and images.
+There are instances where the API provides access to binary data, such as PDFs and images.

-Every document, for example invoices and quotations, can be retrieved as a generated PDF file.
-The PDF is generated on the fly when the document is in a draft state.
-After the document was sent, the PDF is archived and the archived PDF is returned in the API.
+For example, documents like invoices and quotations can be retrieved as generated PDF files.
+When the document is in a draft state, the PDF is created on the fly.
+Once the document has been sent, the PDF is archived, and the archived version is returned through the API.

-You can access the metadata of the document file like this: /v1/Invoices(id)/DocumentFile
+You can access the document file's metadata using the following endpoint: /v1/Invoices(id)/DocumentFile

-You can access the binary stream (PDF) of the document file like this: /v1/Invoices(id)/DocumentFile/$value
+To access the binary stream (PDF) of the document file, use this endpoint: /v1/Invoices(id)/DocumentFile/$value

-For further questions, please contact us at [email protected].
+If you have further questions, please reach out to us at [email protected].

 HTTP Codes

-Each response to an API request indicates the success with its status code.
+Each API request response indicates success through its status code.

 Success Status Codes